-The physical hazard classifications presented in the report are applicable to all three of the forms of copper metal evaluated.
-Although not an official GHS endpoint, Section 2.2 of the report discusses the combustible dust hazard of the three copper metal forms, because an evaluation of this hazard is required in the preparation of a safety data sheet in the United States.
+The physical hazard classifications presented in the report are applicable to both forms of copper metal evaluated.
+Although it is not an official GHS endpoint, Section 2.2 of the report discusses the combustible dust hazard of the copper metal forms, because an evaluation of this hazard is required in the preparation of a safety data sheet in the United States.
 The overall assessment of the available literature does not support listing copper metal as a combustible dust hazard.

-Copper massive, copper powder, and coated copper flakes are not classified for the following applicable GHS physical hazards: explosiveness; flammable solid; self-reactive substances and mixtures; pyrophoric solids; self-heating substances and mixtures; substances and mixtures that, when in contact with water, emit flammable gases; oxidizing solids; corrosive to metals; or desensitized explosives.
-A summary of the endpoints and details on the hazard classification decisions are provided in Table 2.2. of the report.
-The remaining eight GHS physical hazard endpoints (flammable gases, aerosols, oxidizing gases, gases under pressure, flammable liquids, pyrophoric liquids, oxidizing liquids, organic peroxides) were judged to be not applicable to these forms of copper metal.
+Copper massive and copper powder are not classified for the following applicable GHS physical hazards: explosiveness; flammable solid; self-reactive substances and mixtures; pyrophoric solids; self-heating substances and mixtures; substances and mixtures that, when in contact with water, emit flammable gases; oxidizing solids; corrosive to metals; or desensitized explosives.
+A summary of the endpoints and details on the hazard classification decisions are provided in Table 2.2 of the report.
+The remaining seven GHS physical hazard endpoints (flammable gases, aerosols, oxidizing gases, flammable liquids, pyrophoric liquids, oxidizing liquids, organic peroxides) were judged to be not applicable to these forms of copper metal.